conceptarium (repo, online client, dummy microverse)

 - you are not your thoughts.

-The term conceptarium is not just an expansive sound bite.
+The term conceptarium is not just a sound bite.
 Similar to how a herbarium is used to collect plant samples or how a terrarium is used to collect fragments of living habitat, the conceptarium is used to collect thoughts.
 It is nothing more than a high-tech Mason jar for those elusive pieces of language and imagery entertained by our minds moment by moment.
 In this, it helps the user detach themselves from their thoughts, acknowledging that individual insights are more a result of happenstance and memetic dynamics than a reflection of personal worth.
 Not even the most dedicated knowledge worker can control the momentary weather of their minds, but only the general climate, and the explicit decoupling of the conceptarium helps internalize this belief.

 - building blocks are common nouns.